-6 Network Availability and Service Restoration
+6 Network availability and service restoration

 6.1 The Iridium network provides all services globally and is in continuous operation.
 System performance for each of the services is continuously monitored worldwide through numerous mechanisms.
 If there is a service impairment, Iridium will issue an advisory notice within ten minutes of the impairment being identified by operations staff, and provide regular updates until the impairment is corrected.
 In the event of a partial or total satellite failure, services to affected users will be fully restored within minutes.
-The constellation architecture and operation does not permit a single satellite footprints as they orbit, combined with "echo" transmissions, ensures that ships will still be able to transmit distress alerts and to receive MSI or SAR related information even in the event of a satellite failure.
+The constellation architecture and operation does not permit a single satellite to cause an extended service interruption from the user's perspective.
+The nature of the satellite footprints as they orbit, combined with "echo" transmissions, ensures that ships will still be able to transmit distress alerts and to receive MSI or SAR related information even in the event of a satellite failure.

-6.2 The International Mobile Satellite Organization (IMSO) will provide annual reports to the IMO on Iridium's performance of its GMDSS functions, including availability during the reporting period.
+6.2 The International Mobile Satellite Organization (IMSO) will provide annual reports to IMO on Iridium's performance of its GMDSS functions, including availability during the reporting period.